Prsnt95/Spotify-Sleep-Timer/PRIVACY_POLICY.md

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by updating the "Last Updated" date.

-## Contact

-If you have any questions about this Privacy Policy, please contact us at: [Your Email Address]

----

 **Note:** This extension is not affiliated with, endorsed by, or connected to Spotify AB or Spotify USA Inc.